OneDeadKey/arsenik/README.md

 #### A superpowered Vim-friendly mod

-For those who like to move the cursor with <kbd>HJKL</kbd> in all app, with any keyboard layout, it is possible to enable a Vim-like <kbd>Navigation</kbd>
+For those who like to move the cursor with <kbd>HJKL</kbd> in all apps with any keyboard layout, it is possible to enable a Vim-like <kbd>Navigation</kbd>
 layer.